cnr-isti-vclab/openlime/README.md

 ```

 #### Ubuntu 18.04
 You might have some problem using the old npm version shipped with Ubuntu18.04, and even upgrading it.
-This worked for me:
+This worked for us:
 ```bash
 sudo npm install -g npm@latest-6
 ```

 ### Windows
-To obtain npm for Windows, you need to download the Windows version
-of node.js from https://nodejs.org/en/download/ .
-You can download either the Windows Installer (.msi) or
-the Windows Binary (.zip).
-If you download
-and expand the Windows
-Binary zip file, you will afterwards
-need to set your `PATH` variable
-to include the directory that contains the npm executable
-(this directory is the subdirectory `node_modules\npm\bin`).
+To obtain npm for Windows, you need to download the Windows version of node.js from https://nodejs.org/en/download/ .
+You can download either the Windows Installer (.msi) or the Windows Binary (.zip).
+If you download  and expand the Windows Binary zip file, you will afterwards need to set your `PATH` variable to include the directory that contains the npm executable (this directory is the subdirectory `node_modules\npm\bin`).

 ## Setting up npm (all platforms)

-The following step should be performed in the `openlime`
-directory that was cloned from this repository.
+The following step should be performed in the `openlime` directory that was cloned from this repository.

-Before using npm, you need to install the required
+Before using npm, you need to install the required  packages locally.
-packages locally.
 This only needs to be done once.
-The following command tells npm to download
-all the webpack packages (and their dependencies) listed in the
-`package.json` file.
-These will be put in the `./node_modules`
+The following command tells npm to download all the webpack packages (and their dependencies) listed in the `package.json` file.
+These will be put in the `./node_modules` directory.
-directory.

 ```bash
 npm install